 “And the occasional margarita.”

 Miles Heffernan from Fair Work Claims says age discrimination is unlawful in Australia.

-“Our anti-discrimination laws protect workers from being treated unfairly based on their age or disability,” he said.
+“Our anti-discrimination laws protect workers from being treated unfairly based on their age in addition to disability,” he said.

 “No one deserves to be treated unfairly, or to lose their job, simply based on the number of birthdays they have had.

 “Make no mistake, we will fight for any worker who has been adversely affected based on their age or if they have a disability.”

 Please call our specialist team at Fair Work Claims today on

 To connect with us, please follow us on

 Fair Work Claims is part of the Supportah Network.